Soham3-1415/VPN-Webpage-API/README.md

 # Future Work
 - comment code
-- potential BREACH vulnerability with use of compression and transmission of secret code?
+- investigate potential BREACH vulnerability with use of compression and transmission of secret code
 - refactor to reduce redundancy
 - allow users to set a code
 - add payment gateway